Flagsmith/flagsmith-cli/README.md

 flagsmith flag list --json --jq '.[] | select(.enabled) | .name'
 ```

-A spec-compliant jq is compiled into the binary with nothing extra to install in your shell or in a CI image.
-Output switches to JSON automatically when it isn't attached to a terminal.
+jq is compiled into the binary so your agent doesn't have to pipe the output anywhere.

 ---